-Staub cast iron grill pan
+The Staub cast iron grill pan

-Staub makes some must-have grill pans that will give your steak and vegetables that professional barbeque sear without the need to brave the elements outside.
+The French foundry makes some must-have grill pans that will give your steak and vegetables that professional barbeque sear without the need to brave the elements outside.
 But probably the main benefit of the grill is the potential health benefits.

-And when you combined Staub’s high ridges with Staub’s highly chip-resistant enamel it makes a strong contender as one of the best grill pans you can use.
+And when you combine Staub’s high ridges with Staub’s highly chip-resistant enamel, it makes a strong contender as one of the best grill pans you can use.

 Cast iron gratin/baking dishes

-- baking dishes come in a variety of sizes
+- Baking dishes come in a variety of sizes.

-- can be used on the stovetop and in your oven
+- Can be used on the stovetop and in your oven.

-- great thermal density for even cooking
+- Great thermal density for even cooking.

-- thermal density prevents food from drying and sticking
+- Thermal density prevents food from drying and sticking.

-You can use your Staub cast iron baking dishes for frying, baking and roasting.
+You can use your Staub cast iron baking dishes for frying, baking, and roasting.
 Here’s a tip, a smaller cast-iron baking dish is great for roasting vegetables.
 Choosing a smaller size can save you from wasting cooking oil.
 Here’s an affiliate link to Amazon if you want to see the sizes available.

-If you’re looking for enameled cast iron consider Staub
+If you’re looking for enameled cast iron, consider Staub.